 This section describes how to install the Checker Framework.
-(If you wish to use the Checker Framework from Eclipse, see the Checker Framework Eclipse Plugin webpage instead: https://checkerframework.org/eclipse/.)
 (If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage.)

 The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers.
-As an alternative, you can build the latest development version from source (Section 32.3, page 232).
+As an alternative, you can build the latest development version from source (Section 33.3, page 243).